That Time Peter Gabriel Got Personal on ‘Us’

-As any Peter Gabriel fan knows, the maestro works at a snail-like pace, but it's that attention to detail that made his 1992 album ‘Us’ such a great listen.
+As any Peter Gabriel fan knows, the singer works at a snail-like pace.
+But it's that attention to detail that made his 1992 album Us such a great listen.
 Gabriel's sixth studio album may be celebrating its 20th birthday this week, but here's a more staggering statistic: The art-rock godfather has only released one follow-up album in the two decades since.

 Gabriel fans are among the most patient in all of rock, but they're always greatly rewarded.
 Gabriel albums aren't, by their very nature, larks.
 Ever since the former Genesis frontman broke out on his own in the late '70s as a solo artist, he's always treated the Capital-A album as an art form, refining his palette with each go-around, utilizing the studio itself as an instrument and exploring every definition of a song before sending it out into the world.

-But even if ‘Us’ never reaches the heights of its jaw-dropping predecessor (or even ‘Up,’ which followed a decade later), it's still a Peter Gabriel album, which means it's an immersive, challenging, rewarding experience, revealing new shades and personalities with each listen.
+But even if Us never reached the heights of its jaw-dropping predecessor (or even Up, which followed a decade later), it's still a Peter Gabriel album, which means it's an immersive, challenging, rewarding experience, revealing new shades and personalities with each listen.